Do installment loans build credit? Yes — here’s how

 There are other options beyond an installment loan that can help actively build or improve your score.

-- Increase your available credit lines: Increasing your total available credit without actually using that credit will decrease your credit utilization ratio.
+- Increase your available credit limit: Increasing your total available credit without actually using that credit will decrease your credit utilization ratio.
+This can be done by applying for a new card or by requesting an increase on a current card.

-- Secured credit cards: Secured credit cards allow you to put up a set amount — like $500 — and borrow against it.
+- Secured credit cards: Secured credit cards allow you to put up a set amount of money and then borrow against it.
 While the APR can be high, you may be able to avoid annual fees and build your credit as you borrow and repay.

 - Secured loans: Secured loans, like auto loans, are installment loans backed by collateral.
 If the borrower defaults, the lender can repossess the collateral, which makes these loans less risky for lenders.

-- Pay all bills on time: By consistently paying them by their due date over many months, you will establish a solid track record and history of managing and repaying debt responsibly.
+- Pay your bills on time: By consistently paying your bills on their due date, you will establish a solid track record and a history of managing and repaying debt responsibly.
 Payment history is the single biggest factor contributing to your credit score.

 - Report your bills: Services like ExperianBoost allow you to boost your credit score by reporting bills that aren’t normally reported to the credit bureaus.
 These include utility bills, streaming service subscriptions, your phone bill and cable bill, among others.